bima0302/blog/README.md

-# Bima Setyo Website
+# Bima's Blog Website
-This page contains source code of the official Bima Setyo website.
+This page contains source code of the official Bima's Blog website.

 ## Development
 To run the the website locally, install the required plugins and clone this repository: